Sleft/buildbot/master/docs/tutorial/tour.rst

 Reconfigure the build master then do::

-  cat master/twistd.log | grep IRC
+  cat master/twistd.log | grep -i irc

 The log output should contain a line like this::